neuronessolutions/Shellbots.ai/README.md

 # Shellbots.ai - Documentation and Tutorials
 Framework and Operating system to create custom AI services and process.
-Our opensource virtual machine and OS will be available shortly on this platform.
+> Our virtual machine and opensource OS will be available shortly on this platform once all the documentation is completed.
+We spent around almost 3 years building this platform :)

 ## Project Management